teohiho/text_recognition/README.md

 	*scores* is the corresponding list of confidence scores for the rrects.

-	This function converts the list of rotated rectangles into a list of polygons (contours) described by its verticies and passed to nms\_polygons.
+	This function converts the list of rotated rectangles into a list of polygons (contours) described by its verticies and passes this list along with other received parameters to *nms\_polygons*.

-	REturns a list of indicies of the highest scoring, non-overlapping *rotated\_rects*.
+	Returns a list of indicies of the highest scoring, non-overlapping *rotated\_rects*.

 * **nms\_polygons(polys, scores)**